JordanMarr/SqlHydra/README.md

 // The name "outer" needs to match the subquery. let! cheapestByProductLine =
     selectTask HydraReader.Read (Create openContext) {
-        for outer in productTable do
+        for outer in Production.Product do
         where (outer.ListPrice = subqueryOne lowestPriceByProductLine)
         select (outer.Name, outer.ListPrice)
     }